 - Now take your ravioli cutter if you have one and cut out the individual ravioli, ensuring they’re tightly sealed so the filling can’t escape.

-Cooking the Ravioli
+Step 7: Cooking the ravioli

 - Bring a large saucepan of generously salted water to the boil.
 Carefully place your homemade ravioli into the pan and cook for 3 minutes.